Groups with a Fixed Character Degree: Introduction

 The work in this paper was completed by the second author (Ph.D candidate) under the supervision of the first author at Kent State University.
 The contents of this paper may appear as part of the second author's Ph.D dissertation.
-The second author would also like to thank Dr. Stephen Gagola (Kent State University) for his invaluable comments and suggestions during the writing of this paper.
+The second author also thanks Dr. Stephen Gagola for his invaluable comments and suggestions.